HIGHERED 5401 Current Issues in Higher Education: 3 semester hours

 Prerequisite: Graduate standing.
 Provides an overview of the state/federal funding mechanisms for higher education in the U.S. Addresses practices in budgeting at various types of postsecondary institutions.

-Prerequisites: Graduate admission.
+Prerequisites: Graduate standing.
 Concentrates on the study of the unique system of governance in higher education, including faculty, instructional, system, and state governing mechanisms.

 HIGHERED 6408 Legal Issues in Student Affairs: 3 semester hours